BattleBanana/BattleBanana/README.md

 ## Contribute

-If you have a soild understanding of python you can help BattleBanana by contributing towards the source code by fixing bugs, adding new features, or fixing up the repo.
-Active contributers can receive perks like (TBD)
+If you have a solid understanding of python, you can help BattleBanana by contributing towards the source code by fixing bugs, adding new features or fixing up the repo.

 ## License